Planning a Deer Food Plot in Eastern NC

 IS A FOOD PLOT OR IMPROVED HABITAT IS MORE BENEFICIAL?

 Within Eastern North Carolina there is an abundance of food from spring through fall for deer.
-Acorns, blackberry, honeysuckle, holly, greenbriar, willow and even field crops are simply a few of the abundant foods available.
+Acorns, blackberry, honeysuckle, holly, greenbriar, willow and even field crops are a few of the abundant foods available.
 Thus, summer food plots are not likely to have tremendous benefit for deer.
 Conversely, a plot providing food during late fall and winter months is likely to be more beneficial.
 Thus, a survey of natural food sources and crops nearby should be the first step in deciding whether or not a food plot would be beneficial.

 The next step should be to evaluate long-term conservation, wildlife and forest management plans and goals.
 If the primary reason for planting a deer food plot is for observation or harvest of deer, then limited management and expense is needed.
 However, if long-term goals are to improve the nutritional status for wildlife, increase deer herd productivity or improve deer quality, then more careful planning is needed.

 While males may travel a bit further during mating season, typically, a deer’s home range is only about 400 acres or so.
 Thus, examination of the land managed in relationship to surrounding woodlands is necessary for most landowner/hunters simply because the typical farmland within this area is much smaller than this minimum area.
 Thus, the best management may include cooperation with other landowners and/or agricultural producers to establish long-term management goals.